Sitashma Chand

 Sitashma Chand (सिताश्मा चन्द; born October 31, 1983) is a Nepalese model and beauty pageant title holder who won Miss Nepal in 2007.
 She was crowned Miss Nepal 2007 in Kathmandu on April 7, 2007.
 She represented Nepal at Miss World 2007.

 Personal life

 Sitashma Chand was born in Kathmandu on October 31, 1983.
-She studied in St. Mary Girl's High School, Kathmandu.
-She went on to study in Bangalore, India and returned to Kathmandu to finish her bachelor's degree from St. Xavier's College where she used to be the captain of the girls' basketball team.
+She studied at St. Mary Girl's High School, Kathmandu.
+She went on to study in Bangalore, India and returned to Kathmandu to finish her bachelor's degree from St. Xavier's College where she captained the girls' basketball team.

 She later joined Rato Bangla women's club.
-It was under her captainship that the team won two national championships in the years 2004 and 2005.
+It was under her captainship that the team won two national championships in 2004 and 2005.

-She then moved to Dubai in 2008 to pursue career in flying.
-After 12 years of working as a flight attendant with Emirates Airlines, Sitashma is currently working as a Real Estate agent in Dubai.
+She then moved to Dubai in 2008 to pursue a career in flying.
+After 12 years of working as a flight attendant with Emirates, Sitashma is currently working as a real estate agent in Dubai.

 Sitashma married Benjamin Zachary Price from Australia in February 2013.
 They have a son together.